Prophylactic campaigns

-Africa's population recently reached 1 billion people.
-It doubled in just 27 years!!
 The biggest threat to wildlife in Southern Africa is loss of habitat through encroachment by the ever expanding human population.
 Protecting a wildlife area in Zimbabwe is pointless without buy-in from adjacent local communities.
 The communities must experience benefit from the conservation area.
+These communities invariably rely heavily on domestic animals.
+Livestock are regarded as the main form of currency, donkeys as the main form of transport and dogs as an important form of security against wild predators.

-AWARE believes that improving the health of domestic animals adjoining wildlife areas will benefit:
+AWARE believes that improving the HEALTH of domestic animals adjoining wildlife areas will benefit:

-The domestic animals directly by improving their standard of health and welfare and preventing diseases through vaccination and population control;
+• The domestic animals directly by improving their standard of health and welfare and preventing diseases through vaccination and population control;

 Keeping a check on the disease status of domestic animals adjoining Parks is also important as diseases are often transmitted between domestic and wild animals and vice versa.
 This is particularly important for wild carnivore populations, which are vulnerable because of their relatively small sizes and susceptibility to fatal viral diseases like Distemper and Rabies.
-An example of the latter is in the Kgalagadi in Botswana where lions recently succumbed to a fatal canine distemper outbreak thought to originate in domestic dogs living in the surrounding areas.
-Whilst performing prophylactic campaigns, blood samples are taken from the animal population in an area so that exposure to disease pathogens can be detected.
+An example of the latter is in the Kgalagadi in Botswana where lions succumbed to a fatal canine distemper outbreak thought to originate in domestic dogs living in the surrounding areas.
+Whilst performing prophylactic campaigns, blood samples may be taken from the animal population in an area so that exposure to disease pathogens can be detected.

 Working in these marginal areas also provides good first hand knowledge of other threats to wildlife, which are mainly borne out of conflict with ‘problem animals’, e.g. poisoning of hyaenas.